 In Ridgefield, however, the average commute to work is quite long.
 On average, people spend 33.10 minutes each day getting to work, which is significantly higher than the national average.

 As is often the case in a small city, Ridgefield doesn't have a public transportation system that people use for their commute.

 In terms of college education, Ridgefield is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 30.55% of adults in Ridgefield have a college degree.

 The per capita income in Ridgefield in 2010 was $33,986, which is wealthy relative to Washington and the nation.
 This equates to an annual income of $135,944 for a family of four.

 The people who call Ridgefield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ridgefield residents report their race to be White, followed by Asian.
-Important ancestries of people in Ridgefield include German, Irish, English, Ukrainian, Norwegian and Swedish.
+Important ancestries of people in Ridgefield include Irish, English, Ukrainian, and Norwegian.

 The most common language spoken in Ridgefield is English.
 Other important languages spoken here include Russian and Spanish.